dvcarrillo/computer-graphics/README.md

 - Textures in a 2D panel

 ## How to use it
-Just run `make` in the root folder and then `./practica4` to execute it.
+Run `make` in the root folder and then `./practica4` to execute it.
 The program will show instructions on how to use it.
 Make sure that the package `freeglu3-dev` is installed on your machine **before compiling the program.**